echtniels/dockerplayground/README.md

 To make this work automatically with Traefik, we need to host our domain with a provider allowing API access and whilst there's a number of them out there; [Cloudflare's free subscription](https://dash.cloudflare.com/sign-up?pt=f&utm_referrer=https://www.cloudflare.com/) will do just fine.

-1. Apply for a *free subscription* with Cloudflare, add your domain and either transfer it to them entirely or just point it to the Cloudflare DNS server listed in your control panel.
+1. Apply for a *free subscription* with Cloudflare, add your domain and either transfer it to them entirely or just point it to the Cloudflare nameservers listed in your control panel.
-2. Verify, save, open your domain page and click the "DNS" tab.
-You will, at the least, need:
+2. Verify, save, open your domain page and move to the *"DNS"* tab.
+You will, at the very least, need:
 - an **A-record** pointing at the public IP address of your Docker host, and
 - a **CNAME-record** named "**\***" (wildcard) pointed at your main domain.
-3. Select the *"SSL/TLS"* tab and make sure **full encryption** is set.
+3. Select the *"SSL/TLS"* tab and make sure **full encryption** is selected.
 4. Click on your profile picture and select "My Profile".
-Select the "API Tokens" tab where you will find your *Global API key*.
-Note this down, this will be placed in the environment file as **CLOUDFLARE_API_KEY**.
+Select the *"API Tokens"* tab where you will find your *Global API key*.
+Note this down; this will be placed in the environment file as **CLOUDFLARE_API_KEY**.

 ### Docker CE and Docker-Compose
 The below assumes you are running Ubuntu 18.04 LTS.
 For other distros [DuckDuckGo your specifics](https://duckduckgo.com/?q=setup+docker+and+docker-compose&t=h_&ia=web).
 We need *Docker CE* running, *Docker-Compose* installed and your user added to the *docker* group.